Whatever it is that’s bringing you to therapy, I hope that I can help.

-I am based in Tyneside and I offer online counselling and therapy services for adults.
-I grew up in north east England, but I also lived and worked in London for over ten years.
-I am a qualified psychotherapeutic counsellor, registered with the British Association For Counselling And Psychotherapy and the UK Council for Psychotherapy.
-I trained at the Northern Guild in Newcastle upon Tyne.
+I am based in Tyneside and I offer counselling and therapy services for adults, either online or in-person from my counselling room in Newcastle city centre.
+I am a qualified psychotherapeutic counsellor, registered with the British Association For Counselling And Psychotherapy.
+I trained at the Northern Guild in Newcastle.

 Why do people come to counselling?